serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

 The example above shows how to create an `AuthenticationResponse` with the auth token and user information.

-## Remove auth token
+## Managing Authentication Keys and Signing Out Users

 Serverpod provides built-in methods for managing user authentication across multiple devices.
 Below are the key functions for signing out users and revoking authentication keys.
+It is crucial to use these methods to ensure that all required steps, such as notifying clients and clearing session data, are properly handled.

 ### Revoking Authentication Keys (Per Device)

 To sign a user out from a specific device, you can revoke the authentication key associated with that session using the `revokeAuthKey` method.
-This method targets a specific session and leaves the user signed in on other devices.
+This method targets a specific session and allows the user to remain signed in on other devices.

 #### Usage: